 Long-lived assets with a finite life are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets might not be recoverable.
 Conditions that would necessitate an impairment assessment include a significant decline in the observable market value of an asset, a significant change in the extent or manner in which an asset is used, or any other significant adverse change that would indicate that the carrying amount of an asset or group of assets may not be recoverable.
-During the year ended June 30, 2016 we committed to plans to abandon certain manufacturing equipment and recognized a loss of \$10,979 in cost of revenue during the period.
-We did not recognize any abandonment charges during the fiscal years ended June 30, 2015 and 2014.
+During the year ended June 30, 2017, we recognized a partial impairment charge for the acquired intangible assets of our Tradeprint reporting unit of \$3,211.
+Refer to Note 8 for additional information.